-The student contacts a chair willing to take responsibility for the development, organisation and supervision of the project and/or an external organisation where the project can be performed.
-The study adviser can help find a chair.
-The chair can be of assistance in making arrangements with external organisations.
+The student, in consultation with the graduation supervisor, contacts a chair (or multiple chairs within the chosen specialisation) willing to take responsibility for the development, organisation and supervision of the project and/or an external organisation where the project can be performed.
+The study adviser can help in this process.
+The graduation supervisor can be of assistance in making arrangements with external organisations.
 The following conditions must be met prior to definitive admission to the final project:

-• The Graduation Supervisor and the M-coordinator have approved the student's examination programme.

-- A chair/chairs willing to take responsibility for the organisation, supervision and assessment of the graduation project has/have been found. - Disregarding the final project or combined internship and final project, the student has no more than 10 EC of uncompleted courses to be eligible for the Master's programme final assessment.
+- The Graduation Supervisor and the M-coordinator have approved the student's examination programme. - A chair/chairs willing to take responsibility for the organisation, supervision and assessment of the graduation project has/have been found. - Disregarding the final project or combined internship and final project, the student has no more than 10 EC of uncompleted courses from the approved study programme.